How to make a MIDI piano with the Touch Board

 Discover how to make a MIDI piano with the Touch Board

 The Touch Board has a powerful MP3 decoder chip that can also decode MIDI notes from its onboard MIDI library, which is capable of playing multiple samples simultaneously.
 This way you can create and play your own MIDI instrument.
 To use the Touch Board’s stand-alone MIDI functionality, also known as real-time MIDI mode, you have to make some physical changes to the device with Electric Paint.
-You can either paint your own piano sensors with Electric Paint or use the sensor from the MIDI Instrument Bundle.
+You can either paint your own piano sensors with Electric Paint or use the Printed Instrument Sensors.

 If you haven’t set up the Touch Board with Arduino before, please do so now.

 Step 1 Solder the MIDI solder bridges

 In order to use the onboard MIDI functionality, you need to connect two solder bridges on the Touch Board.
 If you want to go back to MP3 playback mode and play MP3 sound at a later stage you will need to remove these solder joints.
 You can cold solder the bridges with Electric Paint by applying a bit of Electric Paint on the two MIDI bridges.